sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 Users will find a way around the blocks if it makes their life easier.
 Security is more than just locking things down; user experience must also be considered.

+#### Bandwidth

+The R&D team has been piloting a to route traffic to site that use a lot of bandwidth directly to the Internet.
+This type of solution could mitigate the risk of making network performance worse and could even reduce the stress on the corporate network.
+It would also eliminate the need to block sites that are flagged for using too much bandwidth.

+#### Digital Worker Profiles

+If not all groups currently require or want more open access to the Internet, we can expect that more and more of them will in the future.
+Current branches that would benefit:

+- IITB
+- ...

+#### Awareness

 Instead of banning access to certain tools and sites, making access open by default and encouraging the secure use will result in risks being better controlled.
 Informing users of expected behaviours when using the Internet will help them to protect against potential confidentiality or privacy breaches and to comply with existing ESDC and GC codes of conduct and policies.

+This information is already available on the Intranet and routinely communicated to users through, popups, emails and mandatory trainings.

 ## Next Steps